SPRINKLER RETROFITS

 • Upgrading life-safety systems in older buildings is responsible, overdue, and essential.

-• The City should delay or weaken the law to study the issue further.
+The City should delay or weaken the law to further study the issue of sprinkler retrofitting.

 FACT:

-This law was already built on extensive analysis.
+This law was built on extensive analysis from the start.

 More facts: